Maria Magdalena Jahn: Life

-Upon the entrance of the Soviet armed forces into the town on 22 March 1945, she listened to her superior and left to take refuge with her peer, Fides Gemeinhardt, in a parish schoolhouse in Sobotín in the Czech Republic after a brief visit to Lesiny Wielkie.
+Upon the entrance of the Soviet armed forces into the town on 22 March 1945, she listened to her superior and left to take refuge with her peer, Fides Gemeinhardt, in a parish schoolhouse in Sobotín in the Czechoslovakia after a brief visit to Lesiny Wielkie.
 Jahn was well aware of the violence that the soldiers had perpetrated in the surrounding area and knew about their crimes which ranged from theft to rape; she was aware of the dangers that she could face but still decided to remain close with the people she swore to serve.
 To that end, Jahn continued to tend to the aged and the sick who were unable to leave the area.
 That May saw Soviet troops enter the town and, on the order of the parish priest, both sisters joined other refugees to hide in farm buildings to avoid the anti-religious soldiers.
 However, a Russian soldier shot Jahn dead with a shot to the heart on 11 May 1945 when she continued to refuse his unwanted advances.
 Jahn had been captured around noon, not noticing a soldier entering the house that she was living in.
 Running to the first floor, he cornered her and dragged her out amongst the others that had been captured, and started to molest her, however, she knelt down and held her rosary and cross and refused to indulge his requests.
 Jahn defied the soldier and said: "I wear a holy dress and I will never go with you".
 When the soldier further threatened to shoot her if she did not comply with his demands, she continued, pointing at her cross: "I belong to Christ, He is my bridegroom, you can shoot me".
-Following her death, the locals in the Czech Republic began to refer to Jahn as "the white rose from Bohemia".
+Following her death, the locals in Czechoslovakia began to refer to Jahn as "the white rose from Bohemia".